 Your SAT Score Doesn't Always Predict Your Future Salary

 Do you remember the day you took the Scholastic Aptitude Test (SAT)?
 It was probably a Saturday in the spring, likely at a high school, not necessarily the one you attended as a student, in a room full of nervous eleventh or twelfth graders.
 All of you in that room knew that the test you were about to take would be critical in determining where you went to college.
 Remember how anxious you felt that day?
 Imagine that the SAT also determined how much you would earn after college.
-How much more nervous would that have made you?

 The SAT is comprised of three major sections: mathematics, critical reading, and writing.
 The test was originally designed to predict performance in college.
-The developers of the test envisioned the SAT being administered to students who had no prior preparation in the content or format of the test.
+The developers of the test envisioned the SAT is administered to students who had no prior preparation in the content or format of the test.
 The College Board continues to claim that performance on the SAT cannot be improved through test preparation.
 The test is administered to over 1.5 million students per year, with the number who sit for the exam rising each year.

 The writing section of the test is a recent addition to the SAT.
 It was introduced in 2005.
 With a decade of the writing portion of the SAT having been administered, is it possible that this portion of the test is useful in predicting job performance after graduating?
 According to a press release from Grammarly.com, a website that helps people improve their writing skills, the writing section of the SAT predicts first-year college performance, rates of graduation and post-graduation salary.

 There are good reasons that you might expect this.
 First, the freshman year of college typically includes more coursework with writing requirements.
 Second, college professors, in general, place a heavy emphasis on a written expression so good writing skills increase the odds of completing an undergraduate degree.
 And finally, many professional positions require writing, so once again the value of being able to express yourself this way is important.

 Why SATs Shouldn't Be a Measure of Success